ailinzi/xianlinzi/Pooling-FAQ.md

 Why we use spent_block_index there if coin_record is not spent yet? https://github.com/Chia-Network/pool-reference/blob/main/pool.py#L327

+serafimcloud: keybase://chat/chia_network.public#pools/7445
+9:53 AM
+photo_2021-05-20 09.52.27.jpeg

+probably, we have to write continue after 277 line?
+Cause we don't want to create_absorb_transaction for spent coins

 # Draft FAQ Items

 Important Keybase conversations captured that needs to be converted to FAQ items.
 All items below will be cleaned up, this is just a place to temporarily cut and paste conversations in Keybase as a place holder: